Economic and Political Overview

 Main Sectors of Industry

 Agriculture represents 2.3% of the Finnish GDP and employs around 4% of the population (World Bank, latest data available).
 Due to the unfavourable climate, agricultural development is limited to the maintenance of a certain level of self-sufficiency in basic products.
 Moreover, Finland's accession to the EU has further accelerated the process of restructuring and downsizing of the agriculture sector.
-The country has around 48,000 farms with 8% of arable land (12% of the country’s arable land is destined to organic cultivation), while 86% of the land area is covered with forests (FAO).
+The country has around 42,000 farms with 8% of arable land (12% of the country’s arable land is destined for organic cultivation), while almost three-quarters of the land area is covered with forests (FAO).
 Cereal production dominates, followed by milk production and animal husbandry.
 Dairy farming is the sub-sector that generates the largest turnover.
-According to figures from the Natural Resources Institute, after two weaker years, Finland’s cereal harvest returned to an average level in 2022, at nearly 3.6 million tons.
+According to figures from the Natural Resources Institute, there were a total of 42,427 agricultural and horticultural enterprises in Finland in 2023 of which 85% were family-run, 9% were farming syndicates, while farms owned by heirs and limited liability farms represented about 5%.

-Industry accounts for 24.6% of GDP, employing roughly 22% of the active population.
+Industry accounts for 25.6% of GDP, employing roughly 21% of the active population.
 Forestry is a traditionally well-developed sector for Finland as the country exports a rich variety of goods, ranging from simple wooden products to high-tech tags, labels, paper, cardboard and packaging.
 Other key industrial sectors are metal production, mechanical engineering and electronic goods.
-Finland is also specialized in exporting information and communication technologies and is among the countries that invest substantially in R&D (around 2.94% of its GDP, World Bank).
-According to Statistics Finland, the value of the sold output of industry was around EUR 92.8 billion in 2021.
-The share of metal industry products of the total value of the sold output was around 44%, that of forestry 21%, followed by the chemical industry (18%) and food products (10%).
+Finland also specialises in exporting information and communication technologies and is among the countries that invest substantially in R&D (around 2.99% of its GDP, World Bank).
+Overall, manufacturing contributes 16% of GDP.
+According to Statistics Finland, the value of the sold output of the industry was around EUR 104.5 billion in 2022 (+21% y-o-y).
+The metal industry accounted for 40% of sold output, the chemical industry for 24%, and the forest industry for 19%.

-The services sector employs three-quarters of the workforce and accounts for 59.8% of GDP.
+The services sector employs almost three-quarters of the workforce and accounts for 59.1% of GDP.
 It is also responsible for generating the largest number of new businesses.
 The Finnish banking system is dominated by three major groups of deposit banks: OP Group, Nordea Bank Finland, and Danske Bank Plc Group.
 The information technology sector is growing at a fast pace, and so are the cleantech and biotechnology sectors.
-The latest data by Statistic Finland shows that in the first half of 2022 the volume of service industries grew by 17% compared to one year earlier.
+The latest data by Statistic Finland shows that in 2022 the volume of service industries grew by 14.7% compared to one year earlier.

 Breakdown of Economic Activity By Sector Agriculture Industry Services